 Building a business can be lonely.
 While some people can build a business on their own, I don’t suggest doing so.
 Community support is integral during the process of building your business.
 Not only will your community help you establish a network of support and offer resources; you may also gain emotional support and feedback from peers.

 There are several active online communities and I stress the word active.
 For example, I have a community for individuals who are subscribed to my Financially Preparing to Be Your Own Boss Course.
-Other exceptional online communities include the Boss Babe Community, Carrie Smith’s Careful Cents Club for freelancers and Publicity for Entrepreneurs.
+Other exceptional online communities include the Boss Babe Community, Carrie Smith’s Careful Cents Club for freelancers and Women Who Influence.